-ALT The picture shows fish.
+ALT The picture shows a person cleaning an animal cage.

 Refer to the student's usual expressive mode of communication to prompt the student to begin.
 For example, if the student uses the computer or an AAC device to express a response, SAY: Use the computer/your device [or other wording familiar to the student].